sipcapture/heplify/README.md

-# heplify-ng
+# heplify

-**heplify-ng** is a next-generation HEP Agent and Collector for the SIPCAPTURE ecosystem, written in Go.
+**heplify** is a next-generation HEP Agent and Collector for the SIPCAPTURE ecosystem, written in Go.
 It serves as a simplified, high-performance successor to legacy agents, designed to capture SIP, RTCP, and other VoIP-related traffic and send it to HOMER or other HEP-compliant monitoring systems.

 ## Features